Goosie/Learning-Bitcoin-from-the-Command-Line/03_2_Knowing_Your_Bitcoin_Setup.md

   "warnings": "Warning: unknown new rules activated (versionbit 28)" }
 ```
 Feel free to reference any of these and to use "bitcoin-cli help" if you want more information on what any of them do.
+And ofcourse when you have setup your aliases you can use the short command "bc", "bt" or "br instead of the long commands like "bitcoin-cli -testnet help" as explained in the previous chapter.

 ## Summary: Knowing Your Bitcoin Setup